Sabir-Ali-Mondal/Chem-Flow/chemflow-app/run.md

 # Frontend Setup

-## Frontend File
+### Frontend File

-* Download `index.html`
+* Download `public/index.html`
 * Open it manually in your browser

-## Usage
+### Usage

-Use the frontend as a ChatGPT-like chatbot interface for JSON Generation .
+* Use the frontend as a ChatGPT-like chatbot interface for JSON Generation .
+*You can go through main folder [index.html](https://github.com/Sabir-Ali-Mondal/Chem-Flow/blob/main/index.html) for automatic genaration , without backend as we used puter.js AI system*